Chris-Nesbitt/cpp-number-analyzer/README.md

 - Full 64-bit binary representation
 - Decimal representation with thousands separators

-## Purpose
-This project was developed as a programming exercise to practice numerical algorithms, number theory concepts, and console-based program design in C++.
+Created as a programming assignment in the Computer Programming and Analysis program at Fanshawe College.